-The most common vendors you’ll probably need are lighting providers, A/V companies, an event rental company, photographer, videographer (if you’re in the Portland, OR area we highly recommend Fireside Media), catering company and perhaps a valet provider depending on the style of your event.
-This is just a shortlist of ideas.
+The most common vendors you’ll probably need are lighting providers, A/V companies, an event rental company, photographer, videographer.
+If you’re in the Portland, OR area, we highly recommend Fireside Media.
+Of course, you’ll need a catering company and perhaps a valet provider depending on the style of your event.
+These are just a shortlist of possibilities.
 The list goes on!

 Reach out to your preferred vendors, set up an event overview meeting, and then an on-site walkthrough once more of your event details are finalized.